 I did a drive through.
 I found quite a few houses in somewhat run-down condition, which is not unusual in rural areas of the West.
 The reservation also has what I consider to be classical reservation architecture.
 I have seen similar designs in Washington State, Montana.
 Alaska, and Kansas.
 There is a school, administrative buildings, and older government buildings that are now shuttered and closed.
 This is the older part of the community.
 The modern health center is found further away from the highway.
 You can read my old post to see the controversy that has roiled the reservation and its members concerning the alleged overspending of nearly $100 million in funds in the last 10 years.

 I stopped on the highway to photograph the Warm Springs billboard that captures in beautiful simplicity the symbology of the tribe’s identify–a circle with four features, stretching out from the center.
-I have always found Native American design powerful for the references to tribal history, the earth, natures, and tribal beliefs.
+I have always found Native American design powerful for the references to tribal history, the earth, nature, and tribal beliefs.
 This is one of the best.
 The flag for the reservation actually shows eight tribes who make up the reservation, as well as the natural landmarks and native wildlife.